sarisabban/RamaNet/README.md

 `python3 Generate.py`

-Make sure you have the **weights** available, either from your training or downloaded from step 2 (provided by us), and that it is in the same directory as the Generate.py script.
+Make sure you have the **weights** directory available, either from your training or downloaded from step 2 (provided by us), and that it is in the same directory as the Generate.py script.
+The directory must be named *weights*.

 This script (computation time ~24 hours) will result in 1 file (if no fragments are requested), or 7 files (if fragments are requested):
 * Topology file, which is basically just the structure of the backbone drawn using a sequence of Valine (**backbone.pdb**)